omahadalle/omahadalle.github.io/about.md

 Short Bio
 Hi!
 My name is Omar Mahadalle and I am a MSc-student in Marine Biology.
+I am working on my thesis research.